narenallam/OrderMatchingSystem/README.md

 ## Performance and Benchmarking

     Various performance and load tests are conducted.
-    When there are a million orders on a single stock, that will be the worst case behaviour of the application.
+    When there are a million orders on a single stock, that will be the worst case behavior of the application.
     The below benchmarks include log processing.

     NarenMacBook% python DataGenerator.py 1000000 -flood